 Division of Emergency Medicine

 Our faculty is dedicated not only to providing excellent care, but also to teaching residents and medical students.
 Emergency medicine remains one of the most popular career choices among UVM medical students and our faculty has been honored with several teaching awards.
 Our research efforts are coordinated through UVM undergraduate students who spend 16 hours per day in our department enrolling patients in clinical studies.
-In the following pages, it is my pleasure to introduce to you three members of our faculty who have distinguished themselves as leaders in our core missions of quality care, teaching, and research.
+Our faculty have distinguished themselves as leaders in our core missions of quality care, teaching, and research.

 Dr. Mario Trabulsy developed our emergency medicine medical student rotation, one that is recognized as a model for other rotations.
 Dr. Trabulsy has also received distinguished teaching awards from the medical school.
 The educational philosophy in the emergency department is teaching students and residents a way to think, problem solve, and integrate material they have learned in their medical school careers to form diagnoses on patients with undifferentiated problems.
 There is emphasis on problem oriented critical thinking.
 Students are encouraged to think through their differential diagnosis and present to an attending not only the most likely possibility for the patient problem, but also the most dangerous.